-When I think of canning cucumbers I first think of crisp pickles.
-In order for pickles to be crisp, you need to add grape or cherry leaves because they contain tannins.
+When I think of canned cucumbers, first I think of crispy pickles.
+In order for the pickles to be crispy, you need to add an ingredient that contains tannins, like grape or cherry leaves.

-Some people prefer to use Alum but there is a new product called pickle crisp by Ball or Mrs. Wages Extra Crisp which is essentially calcium chloride.
+Aside from grape or cherry leaves, some people prefer to use alum, but there are new products that can also be used, called Pickle Crisp by Ball or Mrs. Wages Extra Crisp, which are basically calcium chloride.

-It’s easy to use; you just add it directly to each jar of preserves.
-So a jar of calcium chloride goes a long way.
-You add a little bit in each jar before processing.
-If you use any food grade calcium chloride you should be fine.
-Do not use anything but the food grade product.
+They’re easy to use!
+You simply add the calcium chloride directly to each canning jar.
+A single jar of calcium chloride goes a long way.
+You add a little in each canning jar before processing.
+If you use food grade calcium chloride, you should be fine.
+Do not use anything other than food grade product.

 My Grandmother Mini had a great pickle recipe that was put in glass jars but not preserved in a canning process.

 My sister was interviewed on National Public Radio about our grandmother’s recipe and expert Marisa McClellan, author of the great canning book Food In Jars was consulted on the program.
 It is a fascinating interview, even if it wasn’t Grandma Mini’s recipe.

 It is worth listening to or reading just to learn about Marisa McClellan’s homemade pickling spice.
 Here is the recipe:

 - 2 tablespoons black peppercorns